Lars Petter Blikom explores the variable zoning side of precision agriculture in his seventh article in this blog series.

 To illustrate the first problem, below is a picture of what's called NDVI - normalized difference vegetation index - it just says if there is a lot of or little vegetation.
 Red means little vegetation, so the algorithm would suggest that the lower left area in this field has less vegetation.
-This can easily be confirmed with the human eye.
+With the human eye, we can easily confirm that.
 The straight-forward suggested action is to increase fertilizer volumes in that area.
-However, in this particular case, the cause is not nutritional shortage, it is broken drainage piping.
+However, in this particular case, the cause is not a nutritional shortage, it is broken drainage piping.
 The area is simply too wet, and adding additional fertilizer will achieve nothing, but cost money.

-I am simplifying what can be done with technology here.
-I know there is a lot more than NDVI that can go into creating variable zones, and nobody really says that the farmer’s judgement isn’t necessary anymore.
-My point is simply that the farmer needs a way to implement such zone maps into their work flows before they can create a real impact.
-I need to tell this particular map that the red area in the top has a completely different cause from the red area in the bottom left.
+I am simplifying what we can do with technology here.
+I know there is a lot more than NDVI that can go into creating variable zones, and nobody really says that the farmer’s judgment isn’t necessary anymore.
+My point is simply that the farmer needs a way to implement such zone maps into their workflows before they can create a real impact.
+I need to tell this particular map that the red area at the top has a completely different cause from the red area at the bottom left.
 There needs to be an iterative process, a dialogue, where the farmer can get acquainted with, improve, and take ownership of the farm's own variable zones.

-The second problem is that I don’t have machinery to adjust my application rates based on zones.
-The available control units for this type equipment today would require creating the zones and setting the application rates on a computer, transferring the files to a memory stick, moving this over to the equipment and uploading the files to the control unit.
-Afterwards, you’d have to move the files back to the computer to get them properly stored in the spray logs.
-Too complex, too much work, and too many things can go wrong.
+The second problem is that I don’t have the machinery to adjust my application rates based on zones.

+The available control units for this type of equipment today would require creating the zones and setting the application rates on a computer, transferring the files to a memory stick, moving this over to the equipment, and uploading the files to the control unit.
+Afterward, you’d have to move the files back to the computer to get them properly stored in the spray logs.
+Too complex, too much work and too many things can go wrong.